prody/ProDy/doc/reference/usage/nmd-format.rst

   in the same line as a mode array.
 Both of these must precede the mode array.
   Providing a scaling factor enables relative scaling of the mode arrows and the amplitude of the fluctuations in animations.
-For NMA, scaling factors may be choosen to be the square-root of the inverse-eigenvalue associated with the mode.
-Analogously, for PCA data, scaling factor would be the square-root of the eigenavlue.
+For NMA, scaling factors may be chosen to be the square-root of the inverse-eigenvalue associated with the mode.
+Analogously, for PCA data, scaling factor would be the square-root of the eigenvalue.

   If a mode line contains numbers preceding the mode array, they are evaluated based on their type.
 If an integer is encountered, it is considered the mode